Relevant Products: Signature Manager Exchange Edition | Signature Manager Outlook Edition

-Here we’ll show you how to approximate the same social media approval interactivity – like a Facebook ‘Share’ button or Twitter ‘Follow’, for example – in email signatures.
+Here we’ll show you how to approximate the same social media approval interactivity in your email signature – like a Facebook ‘Share’ button or Twitter ‘Follow’.

-You’ll see how to embed the correct social network image in your signature, link it to your online profile and then ensure it’s functioning correctly.
+You’ll see how to embed the correct social network image in your email signature, link it to your online profile then ensure it’s functioning correctly.

-In the Signature Manager console, find the desired template and click ‘Edit’.
+- In the Signature Manager Exchange Edition, locate the desired template then click Edit.

-In each social media icon, you’ll need to modify the URL so it corresponds to your own social media profile.
-I’ll click on Twitter and then click ‘Twitter Field’ to expand the view, so I can see the ‘Hyperlink’ field and add a URL.
+- In each social media icon, you’ll need to modify the URL so it corresponds to your own social media profile.

 Alternatively, some social networks have special URLs that can express an ‘intent’ to interact with the network.
 For example, Twitter supports URLs that will take a user straight through to a page where they can follow, mention, reply to or retweet you simply by logging in.

-Remember to repeat for every social media icon in your social media strip.
+- Remember to repeat this for every social media icon in your social media strip.

-Then click ‘Save’ in the top-right corner of the console beside ‘Cancel’, and click ‘Yes’ when prompted.
+- Click Save on the top-right corner of the console beside Cancel and click Yes when prompted.

 Content from file